wp-plugins/filament/readme.txt

 1. Go to the plugin management page and enable the plugin

 == Changelog ==
+= 1.2.8 =
+* Add meta tag for detection of previews

 = 1.2.7 =
 * Add Google+ and StumbleUpon JSONP proxy end-points to improve reliability of Flare and Insights social statistic retrieval and remove dependency on centralized Filament proxy server.
 * Update compatible-up-to version